scoobahsteve/travisCI_intro/README.md

 # travisCI_intro

-######Basic intro to working with continuous integration tests using travisCI
+######This is an example of a passing build
-Some cool stuff is happening, trust me!
+This build will pass the code linting check because there are no errors.

-##This is an image generated based off your build status in travisCI
+##This is an image from travis-ci.org

 ![alt tag](https://travis-ci.org/scoobahsteve/travisCI_intro.svg?branch=master)